In the west of Corte/Corsica

 And where else do you have the opportunity to take photos with high altitude mountains and the Mediterranean sea on it?

-Word of mouth about the beauty of the unique nature still hasn’t spread yet it seems, access to the island is comparatively difficult, the GR20 has the reputation being the hardest hiking trail in Europe, and so you find yourself consequently in a place not really besieged by lots of tourists.
+Word of mouth about the beauty of the unique nature still hasn’t spread yet it seems, access to the island is, by European standard, comparatively difficult, the GR20 has the reputation being the hardest hiking trail in Europe, and so you find yourself consequently in a place not really besieged by scores of tourists (yet).

 Somewhere on the southern part of the GR20